Valentin-Peintner/Coding-Academy/README.md

 # Coding-Academy

-Important to have a look with Go Live Funktion in Editor
+Please make sure that you open the index.html with Go Live function from the Editor.